ikawrakow/ik_llama.cpp/github-data/discussions/354 - Not all MLAs are born equal.md

 Since you are tagging me: I did look at the more general implementation for mapping MoE to regular matrix multiplications in the PR where I commented but I did not look at any MoE-specific CUDA code for matrix vector multiplication, nor was I aware that this repository had such an optimization.
 It's just the natural way of writing a fused kernel.

+> 👤 **ikawrakow** replied on **2025-04-29** at **14:39:31**
+>
+> >  It's just the natural way of writing a fused kernel.
+>
+> Sure, a kernel that did not get written for a very long time, despite the well known fact that `llama.cpp` CUDA performance for MoE models is really bad.
+Which indicates that the understanding how badly the fused kernel was needed was missing.
+It is not very often that one has a PR that [improves performance up to 4X](https://github.com/ggml-org/llama.cpp/pull/13014#issuecomment-2816637977).
+>
+> But if it is so as you say, then sorry.

 > 👤 **JohannesGaessler** replied on **2025-04-29** at **15:33:40**
 >
 > Apology accepted.
 My top priority was and still is good performance for dense GEMM/GEMV because that is the most fundamental operation.
 MoE optimizations have now simply reached the front of the priority queue.